OpenEnergyPlatform/open-MaStR/paper.md

 # Summary
 The python package `open-mastr` provides an interface for accessing and cleaning the German Energy Unit dataset called *Marktstammdatenregister*.
-`open-mastr` provides the possibility to build and update a local database of the whole registry as well as processing the data for further evaluation.
+`open-mastr` provides the possibility to build and update a local database of the whole registry, as well as processing the data for further evaluation.
-Hence, the package provides software that diminishes the time needed to parse and process data and instead enables researchers to start working with the data right away.
+Hence, the package provides software that diminishes the time needed to parse and process the registry and instead enables energy system researchers to start working with the data right away.

 # Statement of need
 `open-mastr` was built to simplify the process of downloading, parsing, and cleaning the Marktstammdatenregister (MaStR) dataset.
-The MaStR is a German register provided by the German Federal Network Agency (Bundesnetzagentur / BNetzA) [@Bundesnetzagentur2019_Marktstammdatenregister].
+The MaStR is a German registry provided by the German Federal Network Agency (Bundesnetzagentur / BNetzA) [@Bundesnetzagentur2019_Marktstammdatenregister].
 It was first published in 2019 and includes detailed information about more than 8.2 million electricity and gas producers, electricity and gas consumers, storages, grids, and actors from the energy market.
-@Tepe2023_MaStR found 54 papers in the fields of sustainability studies, energy politics, energy data, energy system ananlysis, and energy economics that used the MaStR dataset in their research.
+@Tepe2023_MaStR found 54 papers in the fields of sustainability studies, energy politics, energy data, energy system analysis, and energy economics that used the MaStR dataset in their research.

+Besides its relevance in research, the raw MaStR dataset provided by BNetzA bears some obstacles:
-The raw data format of the MaStR, as it is provided by BNetzA, is hard to handle: First, it can be retreived via two different methods, and both methods are only described in German.
+First, the documentation of the data model and download methods are only provided in German.
 Second, many entries in the dataset are encoded.
 And finally, information that belongs together is distributed over several tables.

-Besides `open-mastr`, no other software solutions exists that provides an interface to download and clean the MaStR dataset.
-For other energy-related data, similar solutions exist: The iotools module from pvlib implements access to different raw data sources via its get methods [@Holmgren2018_pvlib].
-Another existing approach is to offer cleansed datasets via the web: This is done by the Open Energy Platform [@Hulk2022_OpenEnergyFamily], the Open Power System Data [@Wiese2019_openPSD], the Global Power Plant Database [@byers2018_global], or the Public Utility Data Liberation Project [@Selvans2020_pudl].
-The advantage of these web platforms is the easy access for end users, as they can simply download files in simple formats such as csv.
-The disadvantage is, that the end users have to rely on the maintainers of the platforms to regularily update their files.
-Here, `open-mastr` comes at hand, since end users can directly get the original data and hence do not depend on others to keep their data updated.
+The python package `open-mastr` addresses those issues.

 \textbf{Table 1.
 Summary of benefits provided by `open-mastr`}